 Vietnamese traditional games have played a vital role in our culture from time to time.
 They have still been very strong and magical attractions to every Vietnamese child.
-Stories about these games spread into every corner of the country; therefore, tourists should enjoy once if they desire traveling to Vietnam.
+Stories about these games spread into every corner of the country; therefore, travelers should enjoy once if they desire traveling to Vietnam.

 Cat and Mouse game (Meo duoi chuot)